Ansin Sports Complex

 Ansin Sports Complex is a multi-sport complex located in Miramar, Florida.

 The track and field venue is one of only four Class 2 internationally certified tracks in the United States.

 The facility, which opened in February 2009, was made possible through a donation of land and money by brothers Ron and Edmund Ansin, in memory of their parents, Sophie and Sidney Ansin.
+The Ansin family owns Sunbeam Television and local television station WSVN.